gitlabhq/gitlabhq/doc/user/permissions.md

 Auditor users are given read-only access to all projects, groups, and other resources on the GitLab instance.

+An Auditor user should be able to access all projects and groups of a GitLab instance with the permissions described on the documentation on [auditor users permissions](../administration/auditor_users.md#permissions-and-restrictions-of-an-auditor-user).

 [Read more about Auditor users.](../administration/auditor_users.md)